-I stopped by the warehouse on Thursday, the 30th, to verify thier supply chain and introduce myself.
-It seems we can sell this bike at $799, including drop ship delivery anywhere in the continental U.S.
+Yes, you read this right, we sell this bike for $799, including drop ship delivery anywhere in the continental U.S.

 I would have to say this is perhaps the best value proposition I have seen to date.
 Not only that, but we can supply an additional battery for only $190.
 Yes, it is a steel frame bike, but it's also indestructable.
 In fact, I still have an old Shwinn bicycle that is older than I am, and it's in perfect condition.
-Bicycles are NOT throw away items, no matter how little you paid for it.
+Bicycles are NOT throw away items.

 Before I go to much further in this thread it would be best if I reminded the reader that the fat tire bike is meant for off-road use.
-On the street the bike is a slug.
+On the street the bike is an absolute slug.